hnhcloud/odoo-deploy-with-microk8s/README.md

 https://yourdomain.com
 `

-*Note: You need to create DNS A Record on your domain provider (Namecheap, GoDaddy, Cloudflare, etc.):*
+*Note: Before you start, You need to create DNS A Record on your domain provider (Namecheap, GoDaddy, Cloudflare, etc.):*

 ***Powered by Htoo Eain Lin***